ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : This means that clients of the SIMAP API must be able to understand the topology model of layers of any domain without having to understand the details of any technologies and domains.

+REQ-GRAPH-TRAVERSAL:
+: SIMAP must be optimized for graph traversal for paths.
+This means that only providing link nodes and source and sink relationships to termination-points may not be sufficient, we may need to have the direct relationship between the termination points or nodes.

 REQ-SEMANTIC:
 : SIMAP must provide semantics for layered network topologies and for linking external models/data.

+The following requirements are more specific requirements for semantics

 REQ-LAYER-NAVIGATE:
 : SIMAP must provide intra-layer and inter-layer relationships.